 Abstract

-Overview: Zero-Shot Multimodal Applications with Socratic Models
+Overview: Prompt Engineering Multimodal Applications

-Results Highlight: Zero-shot Open-ended Reasoning (i.e., Q&A, Forecasting) on Egocentric Video
+Highlight: Zero-shot Open-ended Reasoning (i.e., Q&A, Forecasting) on Egocentric Video

 Cody Wanner was very nice to let us use his video content in our example demonstration for our research.
 The examples above are all generated by using this video vlog as input:

-Results Highlight: Zero-shot Image Captioning
+Highlight: Zero-Shot Image Captioning

 Example captions below:

-Results Highlight: Zero-shot Video-to-Text Retrieval
+Highlight: Zero-Shot Video-to-Text Retrieval

 We also can compose mutiple models to perform zero-shot video-to-text retrieval -- this achieves state-of-the-art for zero-shot methods, nearing the gap with finetuned-on-the-dataset methods: